-The event runs for the first three weekends in December and begins at dusk.
-It’s free to wander around, but you can also pull up a chair at one of the many bars or restaurants on the waterfront and indulge in a meal or a few drinks as you take it all in.
+It’s obviously free to wander around, but you can also pull up a chair at one of the many bars or restaurants on the waterfront and indulge in a meal or a few drinks as you take it all in.

 Calling all culture lovers!
 The Christmas season marks the return of a beloved audience favorite at the Ballet San Antonio.